spectrum-health-systems/tingen-documentation/README.md

 <br/>

-This documentation is a work in progress, and will be released with R25.12 in December of 2025.
+> [!IMPORTANT]
+> The Tingen Documentation Project is updated and maintained as codebases change.
+> Documentation for specific releases can be found [here](https://github.com/spectrum-health-systems/tingen-documentation/branches/all).

 <!--
 [API documentation](/docs/api/)